-Inspection is the conformity assessment either based on defined or general requirements.
+The term “inspection" refers to a conformity assessment based on defined or general requirements.
 Products (machines or devices), processes or installations (equipment) can be inspected.

-Inspection aims at demonstrating the safety and functionality of the inspected target.
-Typical examples of inspected targets include lifts, hoisting gears, various pressure devices, measuring devices or extinguishers and fire detectors.
+An inspection aims at demonstrating the safety and performance of the inspected target.
+Typical examples of inspection targets include lifts, hoisting devices, different types of pressure equipment, measuring instruments, fire extinguishers and fire detectors.

-The inspection can be performed when the machine, device or equipment is commissioned (commissioning inspection), as part of periodical verification of functionality and safety (periodic inspection) or in connection with amendments (amendment inspection).
+An inspection can be performed when the machine, device or piece of equipment is being commissioned (a commissioning inspection), as part of the periodical verification of performance and safety (a periodic inspection) or in connection with modifications (a modification inspection).

-In connection with accreditation, inspection bodies are classified into three different types, A, B and C. The type is specified based on the interdependence between the inspection body and the target of the inspection.
-Inspection bodies that are independent and impartial third party operators belong to type A. Type B inspection bodies are separate sections in an organisation and they perform inspections only for their own organisation or an organisation belonging to the same Group.
-The same kind of separation from the organisation is not expected of type C inspection bodies as with type B inspection bodies.
-In addition, type C inspection bodies can perform inspections on both their own organisation and external organisations.
-All types of inspection bodies shall act impartially.
+In connection with accreditation, inspection bodies are classified into three different types, A, B and C. The type is specified based on the interdependence between the inspection body and the inspection target.
+Inspection bodies falling in type A are independent and impartial third parties.
+Type B inspection bodies are separate part of an organisation and perform inspections for their parent organisation or organisations belonging to the same group of companies.
+The separation from the organisation expected from type B inspection bodies is not expected from type C inspection bodies.
+Furthermore, type C inspection body can supply inspections services to its parent organization or to other parties, or to both.
+All inspection bodies must carry out inspections impartially.

-The quality management system of an accredited inspection body meet the principles of ISO 9001 standard.
+The quality management system of an accredited inspection body complies with the principles of ISO 9001.
 The international organisations ISO, ILAC and IAF have stated this compliance in their joint resolution.